Employee of the Month (The Sopranos): Synopsis

 In the parking garage one evening after work, Dr. Melfi is attacked and raped.
 The police quickly find the man.
 Richard and her son Jason are enraged, especially when they are informed that, because of a loss in the chain of custody, the police had to release the rapist.
 Jennifer and Richard fight, blaming each other for the rape.
-Melfi later sees a picture of the man, named employee of the month at a local sub shop.
+Melfi later sees a picture of the man, named employee of the month at a local sub shop and flees.
 She feels a crazed desire for revenge and knows she could obtain it with a word to Tony Soprano.

 She has a dream.
 She buys a soda from a vending machine with a piece of macaroni; when she reaches into the machine to get it, her hand is trapped inside.
 A Rottweiler appears and terrifies her.
 Then the rapist advances toward her.
 The dog turns and mauls the rapist, who cries in agony.
 With Kupferberg, she understands the meaning: the dog is Tony Soprano taking revenge on her behalf.

 She tells Tony and others she has been in a car accident.
 When he sees her, Tony is shocked and concerned by her injuries.
 He tells her he is now ready to see a behaviorist, but she says, "No," and starts crying.
 Tony goes to her, lays his hands gently on her, and asks what the matter is.
 She composes herself and asks him to return to his seat.
 He goes back, but asks, "What?
 You wanna say something?"
 After a tense pause, she says, "No."